Get involved in the Native Plant Salvage Program!

 Help provide trees and shrubs for habitat restoration

 You can help enhance our streams and wetlands by nurturing plants at the King County's Native Plant Holding Facility near Sammamish.
-The Native Plant Salvage Program provides low-cost native plants for revegetation projects such as Dept. of Natural Resources salmon restoration projects on streams, wetlands and estuaries.
+The Native Plant Salvage Program provides low-cost native plants for King County-sponsored revegetation projects for restoration of salmon and other aquatic habitat on streams, wetlands and estuaries.
 Native trees and shrubs that are removed from construction sites are stored at the Holding Facility until they can be replanted at project sites.
 Volunteers are needed to help care for the plants and maintain the Holding Facility.

 By working at the Native Plant Holding Facility you can: